Biological-Microsystems-Laboratory/stern-volmer/README.md

 -->

 f1 and f2 are fractions that sum to 1.
 Each quenching environment has a respective Ksv.
-Calibration data at several points can be fitted to the model to yeild f1, f2, Ksv1, and Ksv2.
+Calibration data at several points can be fitted to the model to yield f1, f2, Ksv1, and Ksv2.

 <img src="images/two-site-plot.png" style="height: 500px;"/>